dvj5411/fsr4vk/README.md

 > **Warning:** This is experimental software.
 Back up replaced files, do not use
 > it with online or anti-cheat-protected games, and expect compatibility issues.

+## AI Disclosure

+This project has been heavily assisted by AI models such as GPT-5.6 Sol and 6 Astra.
+Most of the tedious work such as individual shader dumping from VKD3D-Proton were performed by AI.
+I'm not going to pretend it wasn't helped by it.
+However, many parts were still handled by a person.

 ## Requirements

 The provider build currently uses a Unix-like host with: